scalatra/scalatra-website/guides/databinders.md

     )
   }

 This won't compile yet.
-Before we make it compile, let's take it line by line.
+Before we make it compile, let's take a line by line look at the action, to understand what it's doing.

 First, we instantiate a new CreateTodoCommand:

 ```scala